jswinarton/dotfiles/README.md

 If this causes problems with other servers you could consider manually adding the mason stuff to the path(?)

-Command is pip install "python-lsp-server[all]" pyls-isort python-lsp-black pylsp-rope
+Command is pip install "python-lsp-server[all]" pyls-isort python-lsp-black pylsp-rope pynvim

 TODO need to figure out how to install the plugins over and above pylsp with mason in a repeatable way